FAQ - Information about the Vulnerability-Lab

 9. When is a vulnerability released and when will it not be released?

-Generally, we are following our vulnerability advisory process where all the timing issues, delays of the vendor, responding time is defined.
-If the manufacturer has given permission to disclose an advisory (after a patch is available) and the vulnerability is conform to the rules, their vulnerability is likely to be released.
-The Vulnerability-Lab can at any time stop or hold the publication process if an infringement of the rules is found.
 Vulnerability-Lab is not obliged to inform the authors, nor to reveal which violation was committed.
 Vulnerabilities will in this case be deleted directly from all systems and will not be given out, sold, displayed or transmitted to anyone.
-It can happen that a very destructive vulnerability was sent to the lab and because of the destructiveness we can not publish it or take responsibility as an interface between the manufacturer and the author.
+It can happen that a very destructive vulnerability was sent to the lab and because of the destructiveness, we can not publish it or take responsibility as an interface between the manufacturer and the author.
 In this case we inform the author, of course, about the situation.

 No 2nd or 3rd party publication of advisories, videos, vulnerabilities & documents!